 Investments - The Company classifies its debt and equity securities as available-for-sale.
 Available-for-sale securities are carried at fair value.
 Unrealized holding gains and losses, net of the related tax effect, on available-for-sale securities are excluded from earnings and are reported in other comprehensive income.
-Policy loans are carried at unpaid balances.
+Policy loans are carried at unpaid principle balances.
 Preferred stock of affiliate is carried at fair value.
-On the parent company only financial statements equity securities of affiliates are carried at net GAAP equity with changes in equity recorded in net investment income.
+On the parent company only financial statements, common stock of subsidiaries are carried at net GAAP equity with changes in equity recorded in Equity in earnings of subsidiaries in the Statements of Operations and Unrealized gains (losses) on investment in subsidiaries in the Statements of Comprehensive Income.

 Dividend and interest income are recognized when earned.
 Realized gains and losses for securities are included in earnings and are determined using the specific identification method.
-In the separate parent company only financial statements dividends are recorded within equity in earnings of subsidiaries.
+In the separate parent company only financial statements, dividends are recorded within equity in earnings of subsidiaries.

-Fair Value Measurements - The Company measures the fair value of its financial assets based on a hierarchy consisting of three levels, which indicate the quality of the fair value measurements as described below:
+Fair Value Measurements, Investments in Securities - The Company measures the fair value of its financial assets based on a hierarchy consisting of three levels, which indicate the quality of the fair value measurements as described below: